The Ringy Blog

 As you can imagine, keeping the data between those applications consistent is impossible without integrations.

-Customer data is arguably the most important information for most organizations because it is used in so many different systems, from marketing and sales software to financial systems and technical support.
-The CRM is central to ensuring that customer data is accurate and organized, so when it can connect to the different assets in your organization’s tech stack, customer data comes from one central source.
+Customer data is arguably the most important information for most organizations because it touches so many different systems: marketing and sales software, financial platforms, and technical support tools.
+The CRM is central to ensuring that customer data is accurate and organized.
+When it connects to the different assets in your tech stack, customer data comes from one central source.

-Customer data is considered master data because it is essential for the organization’s operations.
-Having customer data siloed across different software can lead to a myriad of different issues, from incorrect contact information to multiple salespeople trying to make the same sale to the same customer multiple times.
-In other words, siloed customer data is not a good business practice.
+Customer data is considered master data because it's essential for operations.
+Having it siloed across different software leads to all kinds of issues: incorrect contact information, multiple salespeople trying to make the same sale to the same customer, and missed follow-up opportunities.
+Siloed customer data is simply bad business practice.

-This is why it’s essential for a CRM to support integrations with other software.
+This is why a CRM needs to support integrations with other software.
 Without this ability, your organization can unintentionally silo important customer information, leading to lost sales and soured customer relationships.

 How to Integrate CRM with Other Software